vippsas/vipps-solutions/invoice-through-epayments/README.md

 # Invoices

-💥 Work in progress 💥

-> **Please note:** This product will get a UX and API update in June 2023, as well as finalized guidelines on how to use it.
+**Please note:** This product will get a UX and API update in June 2023, as well as finalized guidelines on how to use it.

 Use Vipps MobilePay to request payment from your customers for an invoice by doing a request to the [ePayment](https://developer.vippsmobilepay.com/docs/APIs/epayment-api)